MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 are possible without the use of those standards.

 This RRType could be extended to support schemes other than "https".
-Any such scheme MUST have an entry under the HTTPSSVC RRType in the IANA DNS Underscore Global Scoped Entry Registry {{!Attrleaf=I-D.ietf-dnsop-attrleaf}}
+Any such scheme MUST have an entry under the SVCB RRType in the IANA DNS Underscore Global Scoped Entry Registry {{!Attrleaf=I-D.ietf-dnsop-attrleaf}}
 The scheme SHOULD have an entry in the IANA URI Schemes Registry {{!RFC7595}}.
 The scheme SHOULD be one for which Alt-Svc is defined.